jstaff1314/port/docs/artifact.md

 - Created original copy for a variety of channels including email, social media, print advertising, and web pages

 - Provided copy editing for both the marketing team and the public health promotion team

-- Collaborated with colleagues on brainstorming projects to establish Boynton Health as a household name on the University of Minnesota campus
+- Created and oversaw internal and student newsletters, including generating content, editing content, and consulting on layout

-- Assisted the public health team in creating courses for faculty and staff including Mental Health Advocates course and Suicide Prevention Course
+- Collaborated with the public health team in creating courses for faculty and staff including Mental Health Advocates course and Suicide Prevention Course

+- Drafted and updated marketing personas to identify user pain points and craft fresh, compelling narratives Balanced multiple ongoing projects to deliver polished final products on tight deadlines

 Goldy’s Gameroom, Minneapolis MN
 Customer Service Associate